 If at any time the water falls below a preset limit, the Low Water sensor is activated and the Status Display flashes LOW WATER and the alarm sounds.
 The unit shuts down and the operator cannot proceed until this is corrected.
-(Use sterile water or water that has been passed through a filter less than or equal to 0.22 microns only.)
+(Use Sterile water or water that has been passed through a filter less than or equal to 0.22 microns only.)

 - Use Sterile water or water that has been passed through a filter less than or equal to 0.22 microns only.
-Do Not Use De-Ionized water or Distilled water.
+Do Not Use distilled water.
+Do Not Use De-Ionized water.
 De-Ionized water may cause corrosion to plumbing system components.
 Do Not Use Tap Water.
 Minerals and deposits can clog plumbing system components. - Unapproved blankets or hoses should never be used.